Editor's note: Updated to reflect current prices and statistics.

-The cruise biz is buzzing about Alaska’s newest and largest cruise ship, which will debut in June.
-The Norwegian Bliss holds 4,004 passengers and 1,716 crew members, and features some grandkid-friendly firsts for an Alaska cruise— including an open-air laser tag course and the largest go-kart track at sea.
+The cruise biz is buzzing about Alaska’s largest cruise ship: The Norwegian Bliss holds 4,004 passengers and 1,716 crew members, and features some grandkid-friendly firsts for an Alaska cruise— including an open-air laser tag course and the largest go-kart track at sea.
 Adults can check out the Cavern Club, modeled after the legendary Liverpool hot spot and featuring a Beatles cover band.
 If you're more intrigued by the scenery, the ship offers a 20,000-square-foot observation lounge.

 Cost: The lowest prices are $969 per person for an inside room (an ocean view starts at $1,479; a balcony at $1,599) for a seven-night cruise departing on June 2, for example.
 It departs from Seattle, and stops include Juneau, Skagway and the Sawyer Glacier.
 On any cruise, prepare for hidden charges: Taxes, fees, and port expenses can cost from $150 to $250 per person.

 Midsize: Royal Caribbean International’s 'Radiance of the Seas'